dpi/drupal-imageapi_optimize/README.txt

 == INSTALL ==

-After having enabled this module, go to admin/settings/imageapi, select 'ImageAPI Optimize' as the default toolkit, then admin/settings/imageapi/config, adjust your settings.
+After having enabled this module, go to admin/config/media/image-toolkit, select 'ImageAPI Optimize' as the default toolkit and Save, then adjust your settings on the same page.

 ImageAPI can use 3rd service like Yahoo!
 SmushIt, all that you needs is PHP 5.2+ with JSON support.